anajankovic/personservicekubernetes/README.md

 ```

-The meaning and contents of the event and context object is described in https://kyma-project.io/docs/latest/components/serverless#model-model.
+The meaning and content of the event and context object is described in https://kyma-project.io/docs/latest/components/serverless#model-model.

 As soon as a Lambda requires NPM dependencies, it also require a package.json file (easiest way to create a skeleton is `npm init`).
 Dependencies are then managed in the dependencies section: